 You can dispute any item on your credit report.
 When looking through your report, which you should do periodically, keep an eye out for anything that appears to be erroneous or duplicated.

 Identity theft can be a real hassle to dispute.
 That is because the perpetrators often use forged or stolen documents that “proved” they were you when they opened the account.
 This can make it very difficult for you to prove that you were not, in fact, the one who opened the account.
+In fact, the FTC (Federal Trade Commission) completed a study finding over 25% of Americans were dealing with identity theft.

 When you have difficult situations to resolve, it may be worthwhile to hire a reputable credit repair company.
 They will know exactly what your situation needs in order to resolve quickly.